The rundown on 2019’s 9 best single jogging strollers, and how to choose the one that’s right for you.

 The best: The FastAction Fold Jogger ClickConnect has reflectors for better visibility, as well as a super-easy one-hand fold and a special smartphone cradle.
 Also, like most other Graco strollers, it doesn’t need an adapter to hold a car seat.

 Is it for you?
-If you’re looking for a versatile jogging stroller, but you’re not a serious runner, the FastAction Fold Jogger is the one for you.Click here to see today's price of the Graco FastAction Fold Jogger ClickConnect on Amazon
+If you’re looking for a versatile jogging stroller, but you’re not a serious runner, the FastAction Fold Jogger is the one for you.Click here to see today's price for the Graco FastAction Fold Jogger ClickConnect on Amazon

 Easy to fold, Baby Trend’s Expedition Jogger is suitable for babies from six months and up, but can accommodate newborns when used with a car seat.
 Its tray acts as a car seat adapter, eliminating the need to purchase one separately.